USC swim coach placed on administrative leave for alleged abusive behavior - NewsBreak

 USC swim coach placed on administrative leave for alleged abusive behavior

-LOS ANGELES (CNS) -- USC has placed head swim coach Jeremy Kipp on administrative leave amid allegations of abusive behavior toward athletes.
+USC has placed head swim coach Jeremy Kipp on administrative leave amid allegations of abusive behavior toward athletes.
 "The well-being of our student-athletes is our top priority.
 When a concern is raised about a coach or staff member, the university takes it seriously and looks into it,'' a USC Athletics statement said.
 "Coach Jeremy Kipp is on administrative leave.
-We are unable to provide further details because of the confidential nature of personnel matters.''abc7.com
+We are unable to provide further details because of the confidential nature of personnel matters.''
+Trojans Athletics Director Mike Bohn told the swim team of the decision on Friday afternoon, according to the OC Register , which cited a source familiar with the university's investigation.
+The newspaper added that associate head coach Lea Maurer is expected to take over as interim head coach.
+The exact nature of the allegations have not been specified, but the Register reported that there are multiple instances being investigated.
+In April, SwimSwam.com reported that Kipp allegedly kicked a water bottle, which ended up hitting a swimmer in the face.
+Attempts to reach Kipp for comment were unsuccessful.
+He is in his second season as the Trojans' head swim coach.
+Copyright 2021, City News Service, Inc.

 Comments / 0